 National School Lunch Program

-The LAYC Career Academy announces the sponsorship of the Child and Adult Care Food Program.
-The same meals will be available at no separate charge to all participants at each CACFP facility without regard to race, color, national origin, sex, age, and disability.
+The LAYC Career Academy announces the sponsorship of the National School Lunch Program (NSLP).
+The same meals will be available at no separate charge to all participants at each NSLP facility without regard to race, color, national origin, sex, age, and disability.

 (2) fax: (202) 690-7442; or

 Also, the District of Columbia Human Rights Act, approved December 13, 1977 (DC law 2-38; DC official code ß2-1402.11(2006), as amended) states the following:

 It shall be an unlawful discriminatory practice to do any of the following acts, wholly or partially for a discriminatory reason based upon the actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, disability, matriculation, or political affiliation of any individual.
 To file a complaint alleging discrimination on one of these bases, please contact the District of Columbiaís Office of Human Rights at (202) 727-4559 or firstname.lastname@example.org.